vidalperezbohoyo/gc9a01-overlay-orange-pi-zero-2w/README.md

 ## Wiring

 # How to use it
+- Copy the provided **gc9a01-overlay.dts** to /tmp
-- Compile and setup: ``sudo orangepi-add-overlay gc9a01-overlay.dts``
+- Run ``sudo orangepi-add-overlay gc9a01-overlay.dts`` (This will compile and setup everything)
-- Reboot
+- Reboot to apply changes
+## Check that everything it is ok
 - Check that ``ls /dev/fb*`` shows ``/dev/fb0  /dev/fb1``.
 Previously to this repo only existed ``dev/fb0``.
 - Check that ``/boot/overlay-user/gc9a01-overlay.dtbo`` exists.
 - Check ``cat /boot/orangepiEnv.txt`` that contains the line: ``user_overlays=gc9a01-overlay`` (DO NOT ADD IT MANUALLY)